buildthedocs/btd/doc/usage.rst

    [[<protocol>://<domain>/]<user>/<repo>:]<branch>[/subdir[/subsubdir[...]]]

+If set to empty, it defaults to :samp:`master`.
 If nothing is prepended to `<branch>`, the location of `.btd.yml` is considered to be a previously cloned git repository.

 `BTD_DISPLAY_GH`
 ----------------